Search

 Vehicle re-identification

-For controlled settings such as at a toll booth, automatic number-plate recognition (ANPR) is probably the best suitable technology for accurate identification of individual vehicles.
+For controlled settings such as at a toll booth, automatic number-plate recognition (ANPR) is probably the most suitable technology for the accurate identification of individual vehicles.
 However, license plates are subject to change and forgery, and ALPR cannot reflect salient specialties of the vehicles, such as marks or dents.

 Non-intrusive methods such as image-based recognition have high potential and demand but are still far from mature for practical usage.
 Most existing vision-based vehicle re-identification techniques are based on vehicle appearances such as color, texture, and shape.